 The Vienesse painters Oskar Kokoschka and Egon Schiele first started with their expressionistic styles within Klimt’s circle of the Vienna Secession.
 Vienesse Expressionism later gained significance between years 1905 and 1918 during a politically and culturally turbulent era of revelation of the profoundly problematic conditions of the turn-of-the-century Europe.

-You can base this portrait on your self and something you experiences.
+You can base this portrait on yourself and something you experienced.
 Or something emotional that you witnessed.
 We will be working on 18×24″ black paper.
 You might want to start in pencil/pencil crayons but you will most likely get the BEST results if you complete the work in oil pastel.

 - Re-read the introduction and think about what it means to you.
 Remember Expresionissm saw itself as a bridge between the old and new